siraat-ai-academy/freelance-content-writing-suite-by-jamalu/07-educational-learning-material/40-microcopy-for-lms-platforms.md

 📌 **Task Summary**:
 This task creates intuitive, user-friendly **microcopy** for **LMS platforms** — those short, strategic lines that appear in tooltips, buttons, progress nudges, or onboarding moments.
 Each word is chosen to guide, comfort, or motivate.
 It's the kind of **copywriting** that supports **learning**, reduces frustration, and increases **engagement** without ever shouting for attention.

-> _“This is where tiny words carry big weight — and where Jamalu brings care into every click.”_
+> _“This is where tiny words carry big weight — and where Eks2 brings care into every click.”_
 Words that whisper just enough.
 Copy that quietly clears the path.

 ---